LidarButbul/grouping-api/README.md

 - Python 3.7 or higher
 - Install the required Python packages using the instructions below.

+ **Note:** This project requires NumPy version 1.x due to compatibility issues with some dependencies.
+The `requirements.txt` file ensures that the correct version of NumPy is installed.

 ## Installation

 1. Clone the repository: